PaulTR/AndroidDemoProjects/README.md

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.

+Death Star Watch Face: Custom watch face using images as the watch face hands.

 EventDrivenHierarchicalViews: Example of using a container view with an update method to force all children views to update.

 Flashlight: Can't be an Android developer without making a flashlight app, right?